534a4a53/ghettoVCB/README.md

 # ghettoVCB

+# Reason for fork

+To have a backup when DELL EMC VMWare goes and takes down the original repo

 ## Description

 The ghettoVCB script performs backups of virtual machines residing on ESX(i) 3.x, 4.x, 5.x, 6.x & 7.x servers using methodology similar to VMware's VCB tool.
 The script takes snapshots of live running virtual machines, backs up the  master VMDK(s) and then upon completion, deletes the snapshot until the next backup.
 The only caveat is that it utilizes resources available to the ESXi Shell running the backups as opposed to following the traditional method of offloading virtual machine backups through a VCB proxy.